psedge/codeclub/README.md

 concepts using Javascript.
 There are a number of great resources out there already, but I found that most of these were either entirely graphical (Scratch), or paid.

 Schools teaching IT in their curriculum may have already introduced the kids to Scratch, and some parents may have already done some coding with them outside of the classroom- so these exercises try to start off slow enough to be widely inclusive, whilst still offering routes to explore, create, and h4ck.
+I've found that kids are more excited by these exercises than scratch; there is something cool about **writing** code.

 Importantly, we reuse components between weeks, providing an approachable framework for future projects in this style.